-- A. Pursuant to Health General Article § 18-904, a medical laboratory performing a diagnostic test for COVID-19 shall report negative and inconclusive test results in addition to positive test results. - B. A laboratory that is already submitting HL-7 formatted electronic laboratory reports (ELRs) to MDH shall send reports for negative and inconclusive test results in addition to positive test results via HL-7 messaging. - C. A laboratory that does not submit HL-7 formatted ELRs to MDH shall submit reports for negative and inconclusive test results immediately to MDH and the appropriate local health officer in addition to positive test results.
+- A. Pursuant to Health General Article §§ 18-205, 18-206, 18-904, a medical laboratory performing a diagnostic test for COVID-19 shall report the total number of tests performed and its negative test results for tested individuals no less than once a week to MDH at Mdh.CovidAggLab@maryland.gov. - B. A laboratory that is already submitting HL-7 formatted electronic laboratory reports (ELRs) to MDH shall send reports for negative and inconclusive test results in addition to positive test results. - C. A laboratory that does not already submit HL-7 formatted ELRs to MDH shall submit a summary report to MDH at Mdh.CovidAggLab@maryland.gov at least once per week that contains the following: the total number of specimens tested, the number of positive results, the number of inconclusive results, and the number of negative results.